 Amongst other things, regulations implementing AIFMD require certain information to be provided to prospective investors.
-This information can be found in the Company's page of the Manager's website (www.invescoperpetual.co.uk/edinburgh) in a downloadable document entitled 'AIFMD Investor Information'.
-There have been no material changes to this document since 31 March 2017.
-There have been two non-material changes: the Company's registrar changed its name to Link Asset Services from Capita Asset Services on a change of ownership in November 2017 and the legal entity appointed as depositary changed to The Bank of New York Mellon (International) Limited from BNY Mellon Trust & Depositary (UK) Limited with effect from 1 December 2017.
+This information can be found in the Company's page of the Manager's website (www.invesco.co.uk/edinburgh) in a downloadable document entitled 'AIFMD Investor Information'.
+There has been no material change to this document in the year.
 Any information requiring immediate disclosure pursuant to the Directive will be disclosed through a primary information provider.

-In addition, the Directive requires information in relation to the Company's leverage (both 'gross' and 'commitment' - see Glossary on page 75) and the remuneration of the Company's AIFM (IFML) to be made available to investors.
+In addition, the Directive requires information in relation to the Company's leverage (both 'gross' and 'commitment' - see the Glossary of Terms and Alternative Performance Measures on page 76) and the remuneration of the Company's AIFM (IFML) to be made available to investors.